Jun-Zhang-32108/Sentiment-Analysis/README.md

-# Sentiment Analysis on Movie Review Data
+# Oscar Detector with Sentiment Analysis
 ### Author: Jun Zhang \<jun.1.zhang@aalto.fi>

 **\# Updated on Feb 17th, 2020 - Add the support of GPT-style Transformer model**

+In this project, I proposed a new way to detect the Oscar winners with sentiment analysis.
+We collect the reviews toward one movie of all the judges and apply sentiment analysis on the movie reviews.
+The result is regarded as evidence that if the judges are going to vote for that moview.
+We collect the voting and outputs the most possible winner.
+The presentation of the project can be found [here](https://docs.google.com/presentation/d/1mENl24uh39z9Ett99aFVKVXii-qRruEmsRaLOm6jhvk/edit?usp=sharing).

-This repos is mainly about a simple RESTful api for sentiment analysis on movie review data.
-The api is built with **Flask**.
-Now the simple website support three different models: trigram+SVM , a [BERT](https://github.com/google-research/bert) based model which is fine-tuned on the movie review data and a [GPT-style](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) transformer with fine-tuning.
+Currently the part of sentiment analysis is implemented as a RESTful API with **Flask** and hosted in Azure server.
+Now the simple website support three different models (more models are explored and can be checked in the *jupyter_notebook* folder): trigram+SVM , a [BERT](https://github.com/google-research/bert) based model which is fine-tuned on the movie review data and a [GPT-style](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) transformer with fine-tuning.
 The trigram + SVM scores around 90% ACC and F1 but performs just so so on the short reviews and not well on the negation while the BERT based model scores mores than 93% on ACC and F1 and performs quite well on the short especially emotional reviews.
 The GPT-style transformer model scores 92% on ACC and F1.
 The later two models both perform quite well on the ambiguous cases but BERT-based model is slightly better.
 A test example for BERT-based model and GPT-style Transformer can be seen from Figure 1 and Figure 2.
 A reasonable idea behind this is that word-embedding models like BERT can capture the deep contextual meaning of each words within each sentences while n-gram models fail to do that.